sassoftware/sas-studio-custom-steps/DQStandardize/README.md

 ## Description

 The **DQ - Standardize** step allow you to create a standardized column code based on locale and rule definition using a **dqStandardize** function in the SAS Compute Server.
 This version supports 5 Locales (ITITA, ENUSA, FRFRA, DEDEU and ESESP) and allows to standardize up to 5 columns.
+It's worthwhile to note that the DQ Standardize step also allows to mask data when using the data masking standardization definitions that have become available since [SAS Quality Knowledge Base for Contact Information](https://support.sas.com/en/software/quality-knowledge-base-support.html#documentation)

 ## User Interface